shkippppper/Unity-2d-DinosaurRush/README.md

 > All the assets taken from https://Google.com

-# Link to itch-io page:
+# Link to game page:

 > https://atitb.itch.io/dinosaur-rush